 I had the same questions as you – Why does Garlic turn green or slightly blue?
 Is it safe to eat green garlic?

-Garlic, like all vegetables and organic foods, contains natural substances called enzymes.
-Sometimes sulfur present in the garlic react with it and turns the garlic green or slightly blue.
+Garlic, like all vegetables and organic foods, contains natural substances called enzymes (alliinase).
+Sometimes sulfur compound called alliin present in the garlic react with it and turns the garlic green or slightly blue.

 Garlic rarely changes color when it is still fresh.
-Because enzymes and chemicals are still intact when fresh.
+Because enzymes (alliinase) and sulfur compounds called alliin are still intact when fresh.

 Mature or old garlic usually means that natural enzymes and chemicals are broken down making it more likely to react with sulfur and turn green.

 Desirable conditions that help Garlic turn Green

-Here are some desired environment conditions that make garlic turn green:
+Here are some desired environmental conditions that make garlic turn green:

 pH describes how acidic or alkaline an aqueous solution is.